Archive for June, 2011

 On June 21 in New York City, the United Nations General Assembly reappointed Secretary-General Ban Ki-moon to a second consecutive five-year term.
 As he took the oath of office, his left hand was placed on the cover of the original United Nations Charter.
-At the request of the Secretary General, the National Archives made arrangements [...]

 The National Archives is a nonpartisan agency, and we care for all the paper and digital records—as well as Presidential gifts and other items—that are part of the President’s legacy.
 These documents are preserved and made accessible at the 13 Presidential library and museums.